TahaZahid05/Mobile_Robotics_Graph_Based_Path_Planning/README.md

 ## 6. Experimental Results

-We conducted three experiments to validate the algorithm's performance with respect to environmental variations and computational efficiency.
+We conducted two experiments to validate the algorithm's performance with respect to environmental variations and computational efficiency.

 ### Experiment 1: Sensor Range & Path Optimality